kiranleu/kira.estrada.Resum-/README.md

 # Kira Estrada Resumé

- It is a website to advertise the summary of skills, abilities and complishments that Kira Estrada have developed until now.
+ It is a website to advertise the summary of skills, abilities and accomplishments that Kira Estrada has developed until now.

 ## UX

 ### Who is it for?

- This project is for potencial recruiters, employers and customers.
+ This project is for potential recruiters, employers and customers.

  They are people who will be looking for information about Kira's experience and skills that could fit either their company or the project they would like to  get done.

 ### Structure and Design

  As part of the design of this project I used diferent frameworks/mockups to make the skeleton of the actual display of the website.